-The following image shows how you can achieve performance gains with three parallel tasks (blue, green, and yellow).
+The following image shows how you can achieve performance gains with four parallel tasks (blue, green, yellow, and purple).

-The red section of the bar represents the time utilized by the framework to manage the asynchronous method calls
+The red section of the bar represents the time utilized by the framework to manage the asynchronous method calls.

 Using the Feature